 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A circumstance that causes difficulty or hesitation:‘the country's water shortage was a stumbling block to investors’
+A circumstance that causes difficulty or hesitation.‘bashfulness is a great stumbling block to some men’

 obstacle, hurdle, barrier, bar, hindrance, impediment, handicap, disadvantage, restriction, limitationsnag, hitch, catch, drawback, difficulty, problem, issue, weakness, defect, pitfall, complicationfly in the ointment, hiccup, facerspanner in the worksmonkey wrench in the worksView synonyms

 - ‘Within a framework of spirituality, differences cease to be stumbling blocks and become a source of stimulation and enrichment.’

 - ‘The principal stumbling blocks to implementation were engineering problems, he said.’

 - ‘In realising and recognising that these markers are not as enormous as we once believed, we turn them from stumbling blocks to stepping stones, on our way to the wider future.’

 - ‘In Scotland we need this sense of continuity to preserve a sense of our own identity in the face of all the stumbling blocks that have been put in our way over the last three centuries.’